aLdrako/task-management-system/README.md

 Task with ID 1 was assigned to user Alexa.
 Task with ID 5 was assigned to user Alexa.
 Task with ID 2 was assigned to user Alexa.
-Provided task with ID 6 does not belong to Assignable category!
+Task with ID 6 was assigned to user Alexa.
 Task with ID 3 was assigned to user Cortana.
 There is no User or Team with name Ivan!
 No task with ID 12
+Task with ID 6 was unassigned from user Alexa.
-Provided task with ID 6 does not belong to Assignable category!
+Task with ID 6 was assigned to user Cortana.
 User Cortana added comment to task with ID 3
-Provided task with ID 2 does not belong to Story category!
-Provided task with ID 2 does not belong to Story category!
+Status for Bug with ID 2 was changed to Fixed.
-Same parameter passed.
-Nothing to changed.
-Severity for Bug with ID 1 was changed to Minor.
+Priority for Bug with ID 1 was changed to High.
-Provided task with ID 1 does not belong to Feedback category!
-Provided task with ID 3 does not belong to Feedback category!
+Status for Story with ID 6 was changed to InProgress.
+Status for Feedback with ID 7 was changed to Done.
+Rating for Feedback with ID 7 was changed to 8.
 === ALL TEAMS ===
 Team: Hackers
 It has (0) users ->